Transacting at $5M+ in Palm Beach County: A Principal’s Checklist

 01

-Roof age, wind-mitigation credits, flood elevation certificate, impact glass and shutter documentation, and carrier appetite should all be in hand before offer terms are set.
-Discovering them during inspection gives a buyer leverage.
-Discovering them before offer acceptance gives both sides better options.
+Roof age, wind-mitigation credits, flood elevation certificate, impact glass and shutter documentation, and carrier availability should all be in hand before offer terms are set.
+Discovering them during inspection gives the buyer leverage.
+Discovering them before the offer gives both sides better options.

 02

-An insurance indication and a structural engineer's read on the same property, produced in parallel before offer acceptance, eliminates the most common source of post-contract re-trades.
-Discovering material issues after closing eliminates recoverable options for both parties.
-Running these reviews concurrently, before terms are finalised, saves cycles and protects outcomes on both sides of the transaction.
+An insurance estimate and a structural engineer's assessment on the same property, produced in parallel before the offer is accepted, eliminates the most common source of post-contract renegotiation.
+Discovering material issues after closing leaves no good options for either party.
+Running these reviews at the same time, before terms are finalized, saves time and protects both sides.

 03

-Annual insurance cost — wind, flood, and liability — is a material number at this price tier.
-To illustrate: a $15M property carrying $120,000 in annual premiums has a materially different effective yield than one carrying $80,000.
+Annual insurance cost (wind, flood, and liability) is a significant number at this price tier.
+To illustrate: a $15M property carrying $120,000 in annual premiums has very different economics than one carrying $80,000.
 Know that gap before negotiating the price, not after.

 04

-Seawall cap condition, tie-back integrity, lot elevation relative to mean high water, and drainage geometry are the variables most likely to affect insurability and long-term value.
-These belong in the pre-offer file, not the inspection period discovery stack.
+Seawall cap condition, tie-back integrity, lot elevation relative to mean high water, and drainage are the variables most likely to affect insurability and long-term value.
+These belong in the pre-offer file, not the inspection period.

 Privacy and Security: Procedures, Not Promises

 Discretion at the $5M+ level is not a marketing claim.
-It is an operational protocol.
+It is how we operate.
 The default setting is quiet.
-Visibility only when it directly advances the client's goals.
+Visibility only when it directly helps the client.

 Standard Privacy Protocols

 Tight showing protocols.
-Proof of funds and broker record required before access.
+Proof of funds and broker identification required before access.
 Pre-scheduled windows only.
-No open houses for top-tier assets.
+No open houses for top-tier properties.

 Need-to-know disclosures.
-Transaction details, principal identities, and property information distributed only to parties with a direct role in the transaction.
+Transaction details, buyer and seller identities, and property information shared only with parties who have a direct role.
 Wider distribution by exception, not by default.

 Metadata and geotag management.
 Photography, video, and digital materials are scrubbed of geotags and metadata before distribution in private marketing contexts.